PRTGRWL/MPXV_Scripts/README.md

 1. perl script_1.pl input_1.txt input_2.fa 404_genomes.fa >final   {input_2.fa is an empty file}
 2. perl script_2.pl
 ```

+### Running the Rscripts
+All the R-scripts can be run in an IDE of the user's choice.
+All required packages are present in the scripts and thus need to be installed.

 ## Citation

 If you use these scripts in your research, please cite us as follows: